ls-projects-netrunnerd/advcss-sprint-challenge/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+ A responsive site uses relative length units (ch, em, ex, rem, vw, vh, vmin, vmax, %) in their media queries where an adaptive site uses absolute length units such as pixels.
+Although there are others, suchs as centimeters, inches, milimeters and points to name a few.
+Adaptive design targets specific devices.
+Responsive design can accommodate thousands of them with a little more work.

 2. Describe what it means to be mobile first vs desktop first.

+  Mobile first works off progressive advancement and min-width queries.
+Starting with the basics and growing as the viewport width increases.
+Whereas desktop first utilizes graceful degradation and max-width queries.
+Shifting things around and completely hiding them as the viewport width decreases.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  It makes the text super smol (small) because rem units are relative to the font-size of the root element (html).

 4. How would you describe preprocessing to someone new to CSS?

+  Preprocessing is CSS on steroids.
+It makes life a lot easier with built-in functions, mixins (functions that build chunks of CSS based off your inputs if any) and variables.
+CSS has some of these things already but it's not as advanced just yet.
+It also compiles all this stuff into vanilla CSS.
+Overall, it saves a lot of time and you don't repeat yourself as much as you would otherwise.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  MIXINS.
+I love them.
+So far, none of them have given me trouble.
+I've been exposed to this stuff in the past.
+So, still mostly a refresher for me.
+I look forward to the challenges that will come after this though.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.